 DevOps Security Best Practice #6: Encryption Everywhere

-These days, encryption is no longer an option, but rather a necessity.
+These days, encryption is no longer an option but rather a necessity.
 The idea is to encrypt everything and anything that can be encrypted.
 When it comes to website encryption, we recommend using HyperText Transfer Protocol Secure (HTTPS).
-HTTPS is an extension to the regular HTTP protocol wherein the Transport Layer Security (TLS) protocol is used to encrypt the communication protocol.
+HTTPS extends the regular HTTP protocol by using the Transport Layer Security (TLS) protocol to encrypt the communication.

-Firstly, you must identify all API calls, services and web servers hosted in the cloud, a remote location or on-premise that should be encrypted and obtain relevant certificates from a commercial certificate authority, for example, Comodo Code Signing.
-Secondly, install the SSL certificates, configure HTTPS encryption, and enable web servers to use HTTPS.
-In addition, be sure to continuously administer and monitor encrypted websites.
+First, identify all API calls, services, and web servers hosted in the cloud, a remote location, or on-premise that require encryption.
+Then, obtain relevant certificates from a commercial certificate authority, such as Comodo Code Signing.
+Secondly, the SSL certificates are installed, HTTPS encryption is configured, and web servers are enabled to use HTTPS.
+In addition, be sure to administer and monitor encrypted websites continuously.
 Encrypt ports range from 80 to 443.

 AWS Certificate Manager (ACM)